waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Systematic Debugging is Mandatory:** My previous brute-force method of fixing tools was a critical failure.
 I must use `run_code` with print statements and my `code_debugger_agent` to systematically diagnose issues before attempting a fix.
+Tool refinement is the highest priority.
-- **Falsify Your Beliefs:** I must actively try to disprove my own conclusions with alternative tests after an initial hypothesis is confirmed.
-My assumption that B2F was disconnected was a major case of confirmation bias, which the system warnings corrected.
+- **Falsify Your Beliefs:** I must actively try to disprove my own conclusions.
+My assumption that the Seafoam Islands cave was a single interconnected dungeon was a major case of confirmation bias.

 # II.
 Game Mechanics & Battle Intel
 ## A. Tile Mechanics & Traversal